-The last covered wooden bridge over the Weirs Channel.
-The first had been built in 1804, at the cost of the life of a Captain Stephen Mead of the Weirs, who died from a fall from the bridge durings its construction.
-The second was built in 1833, when it became neccesary for the Winnipisiogee Steamboat company, owners of the Belknap, the first steamer on Winnipesaukee, to “raise and make such alterations in the Bridge at the Wares, at the outlet of the lake, as will be found Necessciry in order for the safe passage of the Said Boat over the falls at said outlet at all times.”
+Below is a stereoview photo of the last wooden bridge over the Weirs Channel.
+According to Edgar H. Wilcomb, in his 1923 booklet “Winnipesaukee Lake Gleanings – Rambles About the Weirs”, the first channel bridge had been built in 1780, when the town of Gilmanton, which extended to the Weirs at that point, decided to sell lots at the “Wares”, and to use the money raised to build “Gilmantown’s part of the bridge over the river”.
+The second bridge was built in 1804, at the cost of the life of a Captain Stephen Mead of the Weirs, who died from a fall from the bridge during its construction.
+The third was built in 1833, when it became neccesary for the Winnipisiogee Steamboat company, owners of the Belknap, the first steamer on Winnipesaukee, to “raise and make such alterations in the Bridge at the Wares, at the outlet of the lake, as will be found Necessciry in order for the safe passage of the Said Boat over the falls at said outlet at all times.”

-From a stereoview photographed and published by W.L.
+The stereoview was photographed and published by W.L.
 Wilder, Laconia, N.H, and titled on the reverse side “Outlet of Lake Winnipesaukee”.
-The man in the photograph is reclining on the ground in the area of what is today’s Citgo gas station and looking North towards what is now Endicott Rock Park.
-The “Old Red House” is the house to the left of the covered bridge, on the West side of the Weirs Channel.
-The name or purpose of the house in the foreground is unknown.
+The man in the photograph is reclining on the ground in the area of what is today’s Weirs Beach Convenience & Gifts store and looking North towards what is now Endicott Rock Park.
+The “Old Red House” is the house to the left of the wooden bridge, on the West side of the Weirs Channel.
+The house in the foreground was probably an old mill building built in the early 1800s, when the channel was still dammed.
 The photo was probably taken in the late 1870’s, and certainly before 1883, when the bridge was replaced with a steel truss structure.